Pleasant Hill Cohousing

 Top of Page

-We used the following "green" (environmentally friendly) building strategies throughout the project:
+We used the following green (environmentally friendly) building strategies throughout the community:

 Top of Page